capybara0-0/solana-token-holders-scraper/readme.md

 To configure the scraper:

-1. Populate the `WhiteListAddress.txt` files located in the `src/` directory.
-These files should contain the addresses you wish to exclude.
+1. Create a txt file inside the src directory if there is none and populate with the addresses you want to exclude for scrapping data.
 2. Open the `src/constants/constatnt.js` file and set your parameters.

 ## Usage